Johnny Jadick: World Light welter title loss, 1933

 Jadick lost the World Light Welterweight Championship before 3,000 fans on February 20, 1933, in a decisive ten round mixed decision to Texan-born Mexican boxer "Battling" Shaw at the Coliseum Arena in New Orleans.
 The loss of the division title by Jadick so quickly was somewhat of a surprise to many of the spectators.
 Both boxers weighed in at close to 136 pounds.
 Jadick had the advantage in the early rounds attacking Shaw with stiff rights and left hooks to the head while Shaw went for the body.
 In Shaw's first title defense, three months later in New Orleans, he was soundly defeated by Tony Canzoneri, who retook the title, knocking Shaw to the canvas in both the first and eighth rounds.
 Canzoneri's dominance of Shaw made some boxing historians puzzle over how he lost twice to Jadick only the previous year.

 On November 17, 1933, Jadick beat Pete Nebo for the first time, defeating him in a ten-round points decision at the Cambria Athletic Club in Philadelphia.

 On December 8, 1933, Jadick defeated Tony Falco in a ten-round points decision at the Cambria Athletic Club in Philadelphia.
 His career and boxing record began a steady, rapidly accelerating decline after his victory.

-On April 6, 1934, Jadick defeated Charley Bedami in a ten-round Uanimous Decision at Holyoke, Massachusetts.
+On April 6, 1934, Jadick defeated Charley Bedami in a ten-round unanimous decision at Holyoke, Massachusetts.

 In a noteworthy win, on February 18, 1935, Jadick, at 137 pounds, defeated Fritzie Zivic, 1940 NBA World Welterweight Champion, in a ten-round points decision at the Auditorium in Washington, D. C.

 At 145 1/4 pounds, on July 22, 1936, Jadick lost to 1940 Welterweight Champion as recognized by Maryland, Izzy Jannazzo, in a ten-round points decision at the Dykman Oval in Manhattan.
 In a decisive win, Jannazzo, soon to be a top welterweight contender, put Jadick on the canvas in the first, fourth and sixth rounds.
 The fight was a benefit for the United Palestine Appeal.